YaoXinZhi/BLAH8-LLM-for-Rice-GARE/paper.md

 ### Prompt Engineering

-During the BLAH8 conference, we designed and experimented with different versions of prompts for requesting OpenAI API and obtaining results.
-The final version of the prompt consists of five parts:
+During the BLAH8 conference, we designed and experimented with different versions of prompts for requesting responses from the OpenAI API.
+The final version of the prompt, as illustrated in Figure *, consists of five components:

-- **Task Defination**

--
+- **Task Defination**: This part is used to prompt GPT to understand the task it needs to accomplish and define the concepts involved.
+For example, it prompts GPT to extract GARE and provides the specific definition of GARE.

+- **Extraction Rules**: This component defines the specific extraction rules for the task, such as ensuring that each GARE instance contains only one independent gene.

+- **Format Require**: It prompts GPT to return results in a specific format, facilitating further analysis and evaluation of the results.

+- **Empty Sentences**: These sentences are provided to GPT for GARE extraction.

+- **Examples**: Several annotated examples are provided to GPT.
+It is essential to select examples with sufficient distinctiveness and representativeness to help GPT better understand the task requirements.

 ### Result Evaluation